Kattis/problemtools/README.md

 ### Method 4: Build and install the Debian package

-This applies if you are running on Debian or a Debian derivative such as Ubuntu.
+This applies if you are running on Debian or a Debian derivative, such as Ubuntu.

-As with method 3, you need to clone the repository (just downloading a zip archive of it does not work, because the project has submodules that are not included in that zip archive).
+As with method 3, you need to clone the repository (just downloading a zip archive of it does not work because the project has submodules that are not included in that zip archive).

 Run `make builddeb` in the root of the problemtools repository to